-We have stated in the past that the last three years have been extremely difficult for our partners in the joint venture as they have seen their businesses decline and their internal financing become much more difficult to obtain.
+We have stated in past filings that the last few years have been extremely difficult for our partners in the joint venture as they have seen their businesses decline and their internal financing become much more difficult to obtain.
 We have also noted in our filings that if the real estate sector continued to be impacted by the economy it could become necessary for one or all of our current partners to leave the joint venture due to difficulty in meeting obligations related to future required capital contributions.
 Due to these circumstances the joint venture agreement was amended in August 2009 to allow our partners to become non-funding members during the entitlement phase of the project while we continue as the sole funding partner.
 During this period any non-funding partner's percentage ownership interest will be diluted by a 2-to-1 ratio with regard to the amount of capital contributed on such partner's behalf.
 Consequently, the operating results of Centennial Founders were consolidated effective July 1, 2009.
 Despite this change our partners continue to be involved in an advisory capacity and may re-elect contributing status at a later time.
-At December 31, 2009 the Company has a 57.1% ownership position in Centennial Founders.
-Please see our Form 10-Q filed with the SEC on August 10, 2009 for further details on this agreement.
+At December 31, 2010 the Company has a 63.6% ownership position in Centennial Founders.

-Based on the Second Amended and Restated Limited Company Agreement of Centennial Founders, LLC and the change in control and funding that resulted from the amended agreement, Centennial Founders, LLC qualified as a VIE beginning in the third quarter of 2009 and has been consolidated into our financial statements beginning in that quarter.
+Based on the Second Amended and Restated Limited Company Agreement of Centennial Founders, LLC and the change in control and funding that resulted from the amended agreement, Centennial Founders, LLC qualified as a VIE beginning in the third quarter of 2009 and the Company was determined to be the primary beneficiary.
+As a result, Centennial Founders, LLC has been consolidated into our financial statements beginning in that quarter.
 Our partners retained a noncontrolling interest in the joint venture.

-Condensed financial information of the Company's unconsolidated joint ventures as of and for the year ended December 31 is as follows:
+Condensed financial information of the Company's joint ventures as of and for the year ended December 31 is as follows: